Pence comes under fire for going maskless at Mayo Clinic

 And Pence was the only participant not to wear a mask during a roundtable discussion on Mayo’s coronavirus testing and research programs.
 All the other participants did, including Food and Drug Administration chief Stephen Hahn, top Mayo officials, Gov. Tim Walz and U.S. Rep. Jim Hagedorn.

 Mayo tweeted that it had informed the vice president of its mask policy prior to his arrival.
 The tweet was later removed.
-Mayo officials did not immediately respond to a request for comment on why it was removed, or at whose request.
+Mayo officials did not directly respond to a request for comment on why it was removed, or at whose request.

+“Mayo shared the masking policy with the VP’s office,” the health care system said in its response.

+Pence explained his decision by stressing that he has been frequently tested for the virus.

 Pence also went without a mask a week earlier when he visited a GE Healthcare facility that makes ventilators.
 Some at the event in Madison, Wisconsin, wore masks and others did not.
 The White House said then that Pence had tested negative for the coronavirus and suggested that under the guidelines developed by the coronavirus task force there was no need for him to wear a mask.